oist/optinist/docs/tutorials.md

 ## Selecting ROIs
 To visualise ROIs you first need to follow these steps:
-1. Open a window and select your imaging dataset.
+1. Open a box and select your imaging dataset.
 2. In the dropdown menu that appears to the right select the ROI type.
 Let's start by checking `cell_roi`.
-3. Open a second window and in the drop-down menu select `fluorescence` under the suite2p_roi header.
+3. Open a second box and in the drop-down menu select `fluorescence` under the suite2p_roi header.
-4. Link the two windows using `ref image`, inputing the # of the other window.
+4. Link the two boxes using `Link to box (#)`, inputing the # of the other box.
 5. Select an ROI to see by clicking on the ROI mask or the ROI ID in the legend.

 <p align="center">